 That stands more than true for embossing vs. debossing.
 Are you confused about whether you should emboss or deboss?
 Here is a detailed guideline on all aspects.

 As with most things, each option has advantages and disadvantages, but it all depends on what you’re trying to achieve in the end.
 So before making a decision, there are some things to consider when deciding between embossing and debossing to ensure that you have the best possible outcome from your project.

 What is the Confusion between the Two?

 Some might think about the need for differentiation when these are two different processes.
 Some people confuse the names.
 They are not clear which definition is for which term.
-They might also confuse these with VU coating.
+They might also confuse these with UV coating.

 The primary perk of these two is the same, creating significant visual effects.
-However, despite all that similarity, each method has unique benefits and drawbacks.
+However, despite all that similarities, each method has unique benefits and drawbacks.
 Here’s what you need to know about each process to determine the best for your project!
 On the other hand, if you want to learn more about debossing or embossing, check out our detailed guidelines below!

 Few Questions You Must Ask Yourself